 Upon entering a Peoria Unified School District (PUSD) high school, a School Counselor will be assigned to students.
 The School Counseling departments will provide a comprehensive school counseling program that focuses on what all students should know to be college and career ready.
-Students will receive lessons that will help them make decisions based on these three domain areas: academic, social/emotional, and college and career readiness.
-Counselors work with students to establish a plan using academic, social/emotional, and career goals to connect education with a successful future.
-Find additional information on the PUSD website: School Counseling Resources.
+Counselors may present information through large group, classroom instruction focused on academic and post-secondary planning.
+They may also meet individually with students to assist with planning and decision-making.
+Counselors work with students to establish a individualized plan using academic, social/emotional, and career goals to connect education with a successful future.
+Find additional information on the PUSD website: MyLife Student Resources.